anhtv08/sale-counters/README.md

     0: for sale , AMOUNT ,ADJUSTMENT_TYPE, ADJUSTMENT_AMOUNT field will be empty
     1: sale detail message : ADJUSTMENT_TYPE, ADJUSTMENT_AMOUNT field will be empty
-    2: sale adjustment message : AMOUNT field will be empty -product type: any word such as : apple, babana
+    2: sale adjustment message : AMOUNT field will be empty -product type: any word such as : apple, banana
  - price is double value : 10
  - amount: the number of occurrence
  - adjustment_type: could be any of